Nepean River railway bridge, Menangle

 The Nepean River railway bridge is a heritage-listed railway bridge that carries the Main Southern railway line across Menangle Road and the Nepean River located at the outer south-western Sydney settlement of Menangle in the Wollondilly Shire local government area of New South Wales, Australia.
 It was designed by John Whitton as the Engineer-in-Chief, of the New South Wales Government Railways and NSW Department of Public Works.
 The railway bridge was built in 1863 by Messers Peto, Brassey and Betts.
-It is also known as Menangle rail bridge over Nepean River and Menangle Railway Bridge.
+It is also known as the Menangle rail bridge over the Nepean River and Menangle Railway Bridge.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.